wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+0.57   Can now delete forum posts/replies if you are the owner or admin
+       Various options added to [wps-forum] and [wps-usermeta] to support translations and delete feature

 0.56.4 Update to wps_display_name() to support WPML plugin 0.56.3 Fixed bug when editing a forum post/comment when is the author